I3A-NavSys/utrafman_sim/docs/install.md

 ```
 >:warning: Make sure that the `/opt/ros/noetic/setup.bash` file was sourced in your `.bashrc` file as instructed in the ROS installation step above.
 Failure to do so may cause the `catkin_make` command to not work properly.

+>>>⚠️ The first time you compile it will not work due to headers have not been built yet!

 You also need to source the compiled workspace into your `.bashrc` file for it to be accessible:
 ```bash
 echo "source /opt/ros/noetic/share/utrafman_sim/src/gazebo-ros/devel/setup.bash" >> ~/.bashrc